b-jure/CScript/test/README.md

 ## Testing
 `test.cscript` is standalone executable script used for running tests.
-Every directory in this directory represents a testsuite, and any CScript script file (filenames ending with `.cscript` that do not start with `.`) in the testsuite directory is considered as a test belonging to that testsuite.
+Every directory in this directory represents a testsuite, and any Tokudae script file (filenames ending with `.cscript` that do not start with `.`) in the testsuite directory is considered as a test belonging to that testsuite.